ClassicCrypt0/Carnac-Swap/README.md

 }
 ```
 - Replace the `xxxxxxx` and `@xxxxxxx` values with your actual KuCoin API Key, Secret Key, Passphrase, and Telegram bot credentials.
 - `sell_threshold` is the minimum percentage gain for a swap to be considered.
-The recommended value is `0.4` (0.4%).
-This accounts for the 0.1% fee for each buy and sell transaction (0.2% in total).
+The minimum recommended value is `0.5` (0.4%).
+This accounts for the 0.1% fee for each buy and sell transaction (0.2% in total) and gives a little wiggle room for slippage.
-- `base_amount` and `quote_amount` are the percentages of your USDT balance that will be used for each swap.
+- `base_amount` and `quote_amount` are the percentages of your COIN balance (not USDT) that will be used for each swap.
 The recommended value is `"1%"`.
 - `custom_pairs` are the trading pairs that the script will monitor for swaps.
 They must be in the format `BASE-QUOTE/BASE-QUOTE` and multiple pairs should be comma-delimited with no spaces after the comma.
 - `telegram_bot_token` and `telegram_chat_id` are optional parameters for Telegram bot integration.
 If you have a Telegram bot, you can enter its token and your chat ID to receive updates from the script.